 Baby Steps to Clean-ish Eating

 It’s also been a major experiment.
 The cleaner I eat, the more I can isolate trigger foods outside of GF.
-At five weeks, I’m now in the process of amping up a more vegan-ish diet and finding that an entire elimination of dairy is a good choice.
-I’m not there, but baby steps in the trial and experimentation.
+Long-term, I amped up a more vegan-ish diet and finding that an entire elimination of dairy is a good choice.
+I finally ended on a 90% plant-based diet and entirely GF.

 My Challenge for You